 Persin is a fungicidal toxin similar to a fatty acid that’s harmless to humans and many other animals but poisonous to parrots and other birds.

 Persin is located throughout the avocado, including the rough, textured skin.
 According to the Northern Suburbs Veterinary Hospital, a lethal dose of avocado for the following parrots is:

 - Cockatiels: 20 to 30 grams

-As explained by the ASPCA Animal Poison Control Center, the symptoms of avocado poisoning most commonly occur within 12 hours of ingestion, which is followed by death within 1 to 2 days.
+As explained by the ASPCA Animal Poison Control Center, the symptoms of avocado poisoning most commonly occur within 12 hours of ingestion, followed by death within 1 to 2 days.

-This all depends on the parrot’s size and how much avocado has been eaten.
+Much depends on the parrot’s size and how much avocado has been consumed.
 The first signs of avocado toxicity include:

 - Weakness and depression